LIFE IN 18th CENTURY ENGLAND

 From 1712 a man named Thomas Newcomen (1663-1729) made primitive steam engines for pumping water from mines.
 In 1769 James Watt (1736-1819) patented a more efficient steam engine.
 In 1785 his engine was adapted to driving machinery in a cotton factory.
 The use of steam engines to drive machines slowly transformed industry.

-Below them were the great mass of the population, craftsmen and labourers.
+Below them were the great mass of the population, craftsmen and laborers.
 In the 18th century probably half the population lived as subsistence or bare survival level.

 At the end of the 1700s a group of Evangelical Christians called the Clapham Sect were formed.
 They campaigned for an end to slavery and cruel sports.
 They were later called the Clapham Sect because so many of them lived in Clapham.